mlr-org/rush/README.md

   - `$connector`
       - Returns connection to data base
   - `$data`
-      - Returns list of tasks and results
+      - Returns data.table of tasks and results
   - `$terminate`
       - Returns `TRUE` if the worker should terminate
   - `$queued_tasks`